 Gender identity is an internal feeling or awareness we all have about being a man, woman, neither or both.
 While mainstream norms about gender teach us there are only two options (i.e. the gender binary of man/woman), in reality, people experience and express their gender in much more varied and complex ways.

 There are many different gender identities, including, but not limited to:

 - Agender: a person who doesn’t identify with any gender, or identifies as being genderless.
 Their gender identity may live outside of the gender binary.
 Some agender people may use transgender (trans) or non-binary to identify themselves, but not all.

-- Androgynous (androgyne): a person whose gender expression (e.g. clothing, hairstyle, etc.) doesn’t fall into the gender binary, or falls somewhere in between man and woman.
+- Androgynous (androgyne): a person whose gender expression (e.g. clothing, hairstyle, etc.) doesn’t fall into the gender binary, or falls somewhere in between masculine and feminine.

 - Cisgender: a person whose gender identity and gender expression match the sex they were assigned at birth.

 - Gender fluid: a person whose gender identity and gender expression are not static, and can shift with time and / or circumstance.

 - Genderqueer: a person who identifies as neither, both or a mix of man and woman.
 Individuals who identify as genderqueer may or may not also identify as trans or non-binary.

-- Non-binary: a person who doesn’t accept a society that only acknowledges the gender binary of man and woman and defines their gender outside of those norms.
+- Non-binary: a person who doesn’t accept a society that only acknowledges the gender binary of man or woman and defines their gender outside of those norms.
 People who are non-binary may identify as having no gender, feel in between genders or have a gender that is not always the same.
-Individuals who identify as non-binary may or may not also identify as trans.
+Individuals who identify as non-binary may also identify as trans.